Keith K. Crow

 Use a Reusable Mug

-If possible, I will avoid sending 2 disposable cup(s) to the landfill per day by using a reusable mug or bringing my own travel cup.
+Even just one to-go coffee or tea a week adds up to 52 trashed cups in a year!
+I will avoid sending 3 disposable cups to the landfill per day by using a reusable mug or travel cup.

 Bathroom